Something I was doing

 October 1, 2024

-Amor traces the ways in which a work informed by the artist’s life as an engineer and educator in Caracas established a model that has been adapted to the present by the Venezuelan artist and activist Miguel Braceli.
-By inviting dispersed and often disenfranchised communities into the collective production of new iterations of the work, he proposes an effective means of protesting—and working against—the fragmentation of Venezuelan society.
+Amor traces the ways in which a work informed by the artist’s life as an architect and educator in Caracas established a model that has been adapted to the present by the Venezuelan artist Miguel Braceli.
+By inviting dispersed and often disenfranchised communities into the collective production of his works, he proposes an effective means of protesting—and working against—the fragmentation of Venezuelan society.

 Fittingly for this month’s editorial program, which features several pieces on how culture might foster solidarities without becoming exclusionary of others, the relevance of Reticulárea extends far beyond the borders of its homeland and the moment of its first exhibition in 1969.
 Now removed from view, Gego’s work continues to act upon the world, its meaning transmitted through its reinterpretation and reconstruction.
 It offers a template for how art can hold people in relation even as the physical infrastructures of the society in which they live are broken down, and how the ideas and feelings provoked by those relations can move across nations and through generations.